mike-weiner/display-event-locations-tec/README.md

 1. https://support.theeventscalendar.com/153124-Themers-Guide

 === CSS Class: ===
-To target the design of "Location: EVENT-LOCATION-HERE" ---> USE the CSS Class: tribe-events-location
+To target the design of "Location: EVENT-LOCATION-HERE" ---> Use the CSS Class: tribe-events-location